The Best Isometric Exercises to Enhance Your Strength Training Routine

 Here, you'll learn about isometric training, why you should consider integrating it into your routine, and the core exercises of this type of workout.

+Isometric exercise dates back thousands of years and remains a staple for athletes and gym-goers alike.
 Basically, isometric training consists of increasing the time your muscles are under tension.
-This causes your muscle fibers to contract without changing their length and joint angles.
+This causes your muscle fibers to contract without changing their length and joint angles, usually by counteracting a static resistance (such as holding a dumbbell in your hand).

-This training style has virtually zero impact on your body's structure while leading to improved balance, more strength, and increased flexibility.
+Isometric exercise has virtually zero impact on the joints while leading to improved balance, more strength, and increased flexibility.

-This is helpful not only when you're hitting the gym for a workout session but also to complete other everyday activities, like lifting heavy grocery bags or moving boxes
+Most isometric exercises don’t require any kind of equipment, yet they can engage all of the major muscle groups in the body.
+This is helpful not only when you’re hitting the gym for a workout session but also to complete other everyday activities, like lifting heavy grocery bags or moving boxes.

 Why You Should Include Isometric Exercises in Your Fitness Program